 So, we thought it’s best to share our awesome, self-curated, 3 day itinerary for Kangaroo Island with you.

 Visit Seal Bay Conservation Park

-Start your day by visiting Seal Bay Conservation Park – home to one of Australia’s largest colony of sea lions and one of the only places where you can see these beautiful creatures up-close.
+Once you arrive in Penneshaw, drive down to Seal Bay Conservation Park – home to one of Australia’s largest colony of sea lions and one of the only places where you can see these beautiful creatures up-close.

 We saw so many sea lions basking on the beach, swimming in the ocean and playing with each other.
 Honestly, we found it hard to leave Seal Bay.

 There are two ways to enjoy your experience at Seal Bay Conservation Park.